Kos256/Kos256/README.md

 # Welcome to my profile!
 People online mostly call me Kos, although my name is Kosain.
 Take your pick on what you want to call me ¯\\_(ツ)\_/¯
 ## What do I like doing?
 I like developing small tools that solve niche annoying problems.
 Making programs and scripts are very fun too.
 I like software and hardware development (I play with arduinos a lot), and making music has been a hobby of mine for a long time.
 I love contributing to all sorts of projects.
+I have also been learning 3D animation.

 ## Language preferences
 1. C#